CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter1/README.md

 Orion Nebula from the *Hubble Space Telescope*: [HST heic0601a](https://esahubble.org/images/heic0601a)

 ### Figure 1.6 - Ring Nebula
-Ring Nebula from the *Hubble Space Telescope*:[HST heic1310a](https://esahubble.org/images/heic1310a)
+Ring Nebula from the *Hubble Space Telescope*: [HST heic1310a](https://esahubble.org/images/heic1310a)

 ### Figure 1.7 - Crab Nebula
 Crab Nebula from the *Hubble Space Telescope*: [HST heic0515a](https://esahubble.org/images/heic0515a)